Lednerb/bilberry-hugo-theme/v4-README.md

    delete indices, and it should be kept secret.
 4. Add the `-c` or `--clear-index` option if you want to clear the corresponding Algolia index before starting a new upload.
-5. Login to your Algolia account and verify in the `Browse` tab of your index that the index records were uploaded correctly.
+5. Log in to your Algolia account and verify in the `Browse` tab of your index that the index records were uploaded correctly.
 6. In case you have a multi-language setup, make sure that you repeat the steps above for all `public/{LANG}/index.json` files.